‘Stop thinking about art as objects and start thinking about them as triggers for experiences’, said Mark Rothko.

 It takes time for a painting to yield its secrets.
 Looking slowly at art can lead to discoveries, such as sensory observations, personal and intellectual insights, and emotional responses.

-Join Marc Woodhead and fellow art lovers to look intensely at a single painting.
-Be curious, ponder, listen to others, share thoughts, be moved, and above all, savour the experience at these eye-opening and inspiring sessions.
+Join Marc Woodhead to look intensely at a single painting.
+Be curious, listen to others, share thoughts, be moved, and above all, savour the experience at these eye-opening and inspiring sessions.

-Over three sessions, we consider the paintings’ original meaning and explore the validity of our personal encounter with art.
+We consider the painting's original meaning and explore the validity of our personal encounter with art.
 Can we experience paintings on our own terms?

 Sessions include a Gallery visit and a discussion in a conference room.